kmgowda/SBK/driver-redis/README.md

 -->
 # Redis Performance benchmarking using SBK
 The Redis driver for SBK supports multi writers and readers performance benchmarking.
+The Redis pub sub is used for end to end latency benchmarking.

 An example, SBK benchmarking command is